 Michael T. Maloney came to Clemson in 1974 and was a professor of economics at the University for 45 years.
-Maloney was instrumental in starting the economics Ph.D. program, which was an outgrowth of the Ph.D. program in agricultural economics.
+Maloney was instrumental in starting the Economics Ph.D. program, which was an outgrowth of the Ph.D. program in agricultural economics.
 As the head of the department, he recruited the first set of Ph.D. students.

-When Maloney was department chair, he faced many challenges.
+When Maloney was the chair of the department, he faced many challenges.
 However, as Raymond "Skip" Sauer once described, Maloney was able to build a great department and hold it together against the greatest of odds.
-He was responsible for recruiting many of the junior and senior faculty who helped build Clemson's reputation as having a great economics department.
-After he stepped down as department chair, Maloney became director of the graduate program.
+He was responsible for recruiting many of the junior and senior faculty that helped build Clemson's reputation as having a great economics department.
+After he stepped down as department chair, Maloney became the director of the graduate program.
 As the director of the graduate program, he had a keen eye for talented students who were contemplating getting a Ph.D.
 In much the same way Maloney was able to recruit faculty, he was able to attract graduate students to Clemson, and his efforts helped to build the reputation of the Ph.D. program.

-Your support of the Power of One challenge to raise funds for the Tollison Chair, McCormick Chair, Yandle Distinguished Professorship and Malonev Distinguished Professorship will make a difference for students within the John E. Walker Department of Economics - inspiring their ideas, supporting their solutions and reinforcing their research.
+Your support of the Power of One challenge to raise funds for the Tollison Chair, the McCormick Distinguished Professorship, the Yandle Distinguished Professorship and the Maloney Distinguished Professorship will make a difference for students within the John E. Walker Department of Economics - inspiring their ideas, supporting their solutions and reinforcing their research.